Your Code Is A Liability

 We need code: it’s a major way we deliver features.
 The feature is the reason we write the code in the first place.1

-If you’re a startup, much of your company will not survive contact with customers.
+If you are working at a a startup, much of your company will not survive contact with customers.
 The quicker you find out what to remove the better.
-If you build a whole framework to serve a feature, and it’s not needed, you’re less likely to delete the feature when it proves superfluous.
+If you build a whole framework to serve a feature, and it is not needed, you are less likely to delete the feature when it proves superfluous.
 How much code does your feature really need?
-What’s the simplest smallest version of the feature in front of you that you can learn from?
+What iss the simplest smallest version of the feature in front of you that you can learn from?

 Thinking of code as a liability puts AI into perspective.
 It is possible to churn out code using language models and it may have some value.
 Who decides whether it is providing the feature?
 We need strong developers to determine this.